 The property must be owned as of the end of the tax year and cannot have reached the end of its useful life at that time.

 Additions and improvements to qualified property already placed in service are treated as separate qualified property.
-However, partnership special basis adjustments are not treated as separate qualified property.
+Partnership special basis adjustments are treated as separate qualified property to the extent the step-up represents an increase in value in excess of the original basis.

 Unadjusted Basis of Qualifying Property